-Students are to enter the testing room at least 10 minutes ahead of testing.
+Students are to enter the testing room at least 15 minutes ahead of testing.
 As it is a disturbance to those testing, no late entries will be allowed.
-Missed exams will be made up at the discretion of the instructor at an appointed time at the end of the semester, but please refer to individual course faculty requirements.
+Missed exams may will be made up at the discretion of the instructor at an appointed time at the end of the semester, but please refer to individual course faculty requirements.
 As soon as it is possible, please notify the faculty member of record ahead of time if you must miss a scheduled exam.
+Documentation must be provided for all excused absences.
+All makeup exams will be given for excused absences only on the scheduled make-up days listed on the class schedule.
+Excused exam/quiz absences include serious illness, injury, and/or a personal/family emergency, of which the student must provide valid proof/documentation as soon as possible.
+Unexcused exam absences include avoidable absences, such as vacation, work, no-call, no-show, notification not within 15 minutes of an exam/quiz, outside appointments, oversleeping, poor preparation, etc., and will result in a recorded grade of zero (0) for the exam and no makeup exam will be permitted.
+Exams may be scheduled before and after holiday breaks, and all students are expected to be present.
+Makeup exams will consist of new questions that contain essay & short-answer formatting.

-The following items are prohibited from the testing area: phones, all electronic devices, smartwatches, hats, scarves, hoodies, coats, jackets, gloves, food or drinks, pens, pencils, markers, paper, or any other personal item.
-Only the student's buff ID card will be allowed unless otherwise approved by the course instructor, in writing, prior to the exam.
+The following items are prohibited from the testing area: phones, all electronic devices, smartwatches, hats, scarves, hoodies, coats, jackets, gloves, food or drinks, personal pens, pencils, markers, paper, or any other personal item.
+Only the student's buff ID card will be allowed.
+A student must have their Buff ID card in order to test.
+Students will be provided with a scratch piece of paper and a calculator as needed for their exam by their instructor.
+Students will sit at their assigned computer desk for testing.
+Exams that are less than or equal to 90 minutes will not allow bathroom breaks during testing.
+During exams and testing students may only ask questions regarding issues with the computer or internet services.

+Any content-related questions may be written on the provided scratch paper with your name on it and discussed with an instructor(s) during a scheduled appointment time and/or exam remediation, if applicable.
+This cannot be discussed during the exam or directly after an exam.
+All scratch paper will be turned into the instructor immediately after completion of testing.

 Please be aware that testing may occur outside of scheduled class time but will be noted on the course classroom schedule given at the beginning of the semester.

-Students given accommodation in the Student Disabilities Services area will adhere to the testing procedures listed above.
+Students given accommodations in the Office of Student Accessibility area will adhere to the testing procedures listed above.